(last updated – November 2019)

 Construction cabins can be an ideal way of providing additional working space to people limited by their environment and its size or permanence.
 Portable cabins are one of the options best suited to these conditions, allowing site leaders to make the most of their available space in order to meet all of their working needs.

 Modular buildings are distinct units created off-site in a factory, on a production line, which are transported to their final location in one single piece.
-These are then quick to install in their location, creating a cost effective workspace within a short space of time.
+These are then quick to install in their location, creating a cost-effective workspace within a short space of time.
 See more on our modular buildings:

 Site preparations such as levelling can be completed whilst the unit is still in the factory, meaning there are no delays and a much shorter project completion time for building site cabins in this way.
 Perhaps more importantly for some, the portable cabin can be disassembled at the end of the project ready to be taken to the next site, saving money for the construction company and also being a favourable solution in environmental terms.